amirzandieh/HyperAttention/README.md

 # Speedup on single attention layer

 In this section, we showcase the speedup achieved by HyperAttention in comparison to the Triton implementation of FlashAttention (v2) across a range of sequence lengths.
-The configuration includes 32 heads and a dimension of 64.
+The configuration involves 32 heads and a dimension of 64, and the results are obtained by running the methods on NVIDIA A10 Tensor Core GPUs.

 ## Causal masking (decoder-style attention)